White-bellied imperial pigeon: Taxonomy and systematics

-The white-bellied imperial pigeon originally described as Hemiphaga forsteni by the French ornithologist Charles Lucien Bonaparte in 1854.
-It was then moved to the now-defunct genus Carpophaga in 1856 by the British zoologist George Robert Gray.
+The white-bellied imperial pigeon was moved to the now-defunct genus Carpophaga in 1856 by the British zoologist George Robert Gray.
 Carpophaga was later lumped with Ducula.
 The generic name Ducula is from dukul, the Nepali name for imperial pigeons.
 The specific name forsteni is in honour of Eltio Forsten, a Dutch zoologist and collector who worked in the East Indies.
 White-bellied imperial pigeon is the official common name designated by the International Ornithologists' Union.
 Other common names for the species include Celebes imperial pigeon, emerald imperial pigeon, Forster's imperial pigeon, green-and-white zone-tailed pigeon, green-and-white imperial pigeon, white-bellied imperial pigeon, Celebes zone-tailed imperial pigeon, and Celebes large zone-tailed pigeon.

 The white-bellied imperial pigeon is one of 41 species in the imperial pigeon genus Ducula, members of which are found from southern Asia to New Guinea, Australia, and the Pacific Islands.
 The species is closely related to the pink-bellied imperial pigeon, with which it is occasionally considered conspecific.
 These two species form a species group with the Mindoro and grey-headed imperial pigeons.
 All four of these species have sometimes been split into their own genus, Zonophaps.
 This group may also form a link between the imperial pigeons and the Ptilinopus fruit doves.
 It is currently monotypic, but the population on the Sula Islands may be a distinct subspecies.